Near-Exact Non-relativistic Ionisation Energies for Many-Electron Atoms

 Accurate description of electron-electron interaction remains a major challenge in atomic structure calculations \cite{Verdebout2013}.
 To meet this challenge, a number of different methods have been developed such as the many-body perturbation theory (MBPT) \cite{Tobocman1957}, configuration interaction (CI)\cite{Cremer2013}, density functional theory \cite{Kohn1965}, coupled cluster theories, and different kinds of variational methods \cite{Cramer2002}.
 Hylleraas-type calculations \cite{Hylleraas1929} is an example of the variational methods in which the interelectronic distance $r_{12}$ is employed explicitly in the construction of the wavefunction resulting into the most accurate eigenvalues, although computationally expensive.

-A pseudopotential is an effective potential used as an approximation for the simplified description of complex atoms, molecules, and other quantum systems.
+A pseudopotential, or an optimized potential, is an effective potential used as an approximation for the simplified description of complex atoms, molecules, and other quantum systems.
 The use of pseudoptentials was first introduced by Fermi \cite{Cohen1984}.
 Hellmann \cite{Hellmann1935} subsequently developed a pseudopotential model for atoms which has been extensively used in atomic scattering \cite{Callaway1969}.
 The use of pseudopotential method in the many-body problems is computationally less expensive and has the potential of revealing the underlying processes in the interaction dynamics.